MehediMK/cat-breeds/README.md

 ## Helpful commands
   - `go version` "for check go version"
   - `bee version` "for check bee version"
-  - `bee new project-name` "for create new bee project"
+  - `bee new project-name` "For create new bee project"